Agni Natchathiram (soundtrack): Reception

-Srushtisagar Yamunan of Scroll.in called Agni Natchathiram as the "trendsetter" for introducing "the sounds of electronic funk and synthetic pop" to the Tamil music listeners.
+Srushtisagar Yamunan of Scroll.in called Agni Natchathiram the "trendsetter" for introducing "the sounds of electronic funk and synthetic pop" to Tamil music listeners.
 The album achieved significant popularity post-release, with the track "Ninnukori Varanam" in particular.
 At the 9th Cinema Express Awards, Ilaiyaraaja won the Best Music Director award for his work in the film, along with Soora Samhaaram and Dharmathin Thalaivan.

 Legacy

-Anand–Milind adapted the song "Raaja Rajadhi" as "Tap Tap Tapori" for Baaghi (1990) and they also adapted "Thoongatha Vizhigal" as "Main To Deewani Hui" for the film's Hindi remake Vansh (1992).
+Anand–Milind adapted the song "Raaja Rajadhi" as "Tap Tap Tapori" for Baaghi (1990), and they also adapted "Thoongatha Vizhigal" as "Main To Deewani Hui" for the film's Hindi remake Vansh (1992).
 "Ninnukori Varnam" was sampled by musician Karthik for "Thooriga" from "Guitar Kambi Mele Nindru", an episode of Navarasa (2021).
 "Raja Rajadhi" was remixed by D. Imman for the film Durai (2008).
-In 2020, independent artists Malfnktion and Raka Ashok released an extended play, named as Raaja Beats, which juxtaposed Ilaiyaraaja's songs with bass and hip-hop sampled.
+In 2020, independent artists Malfnktion and Raka Ashok released an extended play, named Raaja Beats, which juxtaposed Ilaiyaraaja's songs with bass and hip-hop samples.
 Three of the songs: "Raaja Rajadhi", "Vaa Vaa Anbe" and "Ninnukori Varnam" were sampled for the album.

 Popular culture

 The song "Ninnu Kori Varnam" was parodied for a comedy sequence in the film Themmangu Paattukaaran (1997) featuring Goundamani, Senthil and LIC Narasimhan, where the latter comically pronounces the first line of the song.
-"Raaja Rajadhi" was parodied in the film 7G Rainbow Colony (2004), where Ravi Krishna and his friends perform the song on stage.The title of the song "Ninnu Kori Varnam" was also used for a 2017 Telugu film.
+"Raaja Rajadhi" was parodied in the film 7/G Rainbow Colony (2004), where Ravi Krishna and his friends perform the song on stage.
+The song "Ninnu Kori Varnam" inspired the title of a 2017 Telugu film, Ninnu Kori.